-If you are having thoughts of suicide, an inpatient treatment program may be the best place for you to get the help you need.
-An inpatient program can address both your suicidal thoughts and presenting concerns with other mental health difficulties.
+If you are having thoughts of suicide, our inpatient treatment center in Columbus may be the best place for you to get the help you need.
+This kind of treatment center can address both your suicidal thoughts and presenting concerns with other mental health difficulties.
 Through psychotherapy you can explore the issues that are making you feel suicidal and develop treatment plans and goals.
 Additional methods such as group and family therapy, as well as medication management, can all help people with suicidal thoughts get their life back on track.

-At Ohio Hospital for Psychiatry, our philosophy centers on the understanding that our patients have a history of life experiences that have contributed to the person they have become.
+At Ohio Hospital for Psychiatry, our treatment center for suicidal thoughts, our philosophy centers on the understanding that our patients have a history of life experiences that have contributed to the person they have become.
 Their current psychosocial stressors and psychiatric diagnosis represent only a small part of who they are.
 Through a variety of modalities, our goal is to instill hope, progress, and a renewed sense of wellness for each one of our patients.

-At Ohio Hospital for Psychiatry, our treatment philosophy is characterized by an active interdisciplinary approach.
+At our hospital for thoughts of suicide in Columbus, our treatment philosophy is characterized by an active interdisciplinary approach.
 An interdisciplinary team of highly qualified staff composed of a psychiatrist, social workers, nurses, mental health associates, recreation therapists, and a dietician are responsible for the care and treatment of patients.
 Upon arriving at our hospital, you will complete a comprehensive assessment in order to determine the level of care needed and to identify any specific needs.
 Some of the treatment methods we use include:

 Medication is sometimes used when treating individuals who are having suicidal ideations.
-All medication is monitored by a primary care physician on a regular basis in order to ensure effectiveness and to make any necessary changes.
+At our treatment center for suicidal ideations, all medication is monitored by a primary care physician on a regular basis in order to ensure effectiveness and to make any necessary changes.

 Individual therapy provides patients one-on-one time with a therapist where they can explore some of the emotions surrounding their suicidal thoughts.
-This is a time where patients can talk about specific concerns they have, ask questions, and review their progress toward achieving recovery goals.
+At our hospital, this is a time where patients can talk about specific concerns they have, ask questions, and review their progress toward achieving recovery goals.

-Group therapy is held on a daily basis and is meant to be a time where patients can explore and learn different ways of coping with problems they are facing.
+Group therapy is held on a daily basis at our treatment center and is meant to be a time where patients can explore and learn different ways of coping with problems they are facing.
 Some group topics may include medication complications, mood regulation, daily living skills, and relapse prevention.

 Family therapy is very helpful for patients and their loved ones to be able to open up lines of communication that may have been broken due to the surrounding mental health illness.
-Family therapy can help educate everyone about suicidal ideation and how everyone can best be supportive.
+Family therapy at our hospital can help educate everyone about suicidal ideation and how everyone can best be supportive.

 Continuing Care and Levels of Treatment

-When your time in our inpatient treatment program comes to an end, you will work with your treatment team to help determine your next step in the recovery process.
+When your time in our inpatient treatment center in Columbus comes to an end, you will work with your treatment team to help determine your next step in the recovery process.
 Some of our patients will be referred to our partial hospitalization or intensive outpatient program.
-Both of these are short-term structured programs that allow individuals to continue with the treatment they need, but also integrate back into the community.
+Both of these are short-term structured treatment options that allow individuals to continue with the treatment they need, but also integrate back into the community.
 If a patient is at the point where he or she will be discharged home, he or she will be provided with case management in order to get matched up with support groups and other outside resources.